Major COVID-19 numbers in the Ottawa region today - ExBulletin

 Four: Eligible residents who have not been vaccinated or who received the first dose within 2 weeks are more likely to be infected with COVID-19 than fully vaccinated residents, according to data up to 19 November.
 Sex is 4 times higher.

+1.7%: The rate of returning a positive COVID-19 test is slightly higher.

-twenty three: Same as last Thursday, the average number of hours it takes to receive COVID-19 test results.
+twenty four: COVID-19 Average number of hours it takes to receive test results.
+It’s almost the same as last Friday.

 Sources